oar-team/oar3/docs/admin/installation.rst

 Using Taktuk
 ~~~~~~~~~~~~

-If you want to use taktuk to manage remote administration commands, you have to
+OAR3 uses taktuk for remote administration operations; you have to
 install it.
 You can find information about taktuk from its website:
 http://taktuk.gforge.inria.fr.